jrotieno/veclab.github.io/pages/pages-root-folder/index.md

 <div>

 {% include alert warning="This website is work in progress!" %}
-<h1>Virus Epidemiology and Control Research Group</h1>
+<h2>Virus Epidemiology and Control Research Group</h2>

 </div>

-We are based at the <strong>KEMRI-Wellcome Trust Research Programme</strong> in Kenya and we conduct intensive and long-term surveillance of viral pathogens.
+We are based at the <a href="http://www.kemri-wellcome.org" target="_blank"><strong>KEMRI-Wellcome Trust Research Programme</strong></a> in Kenya and we conduct intensive and long-term surveillance of viral pathogens.
 We apply a range of approaches that include; molecular, immunological, bioinformatics, social, electronic, and modelling tools.
 <hr>